-Gastrointestinal integrity is a cornerstone of poultry health and productivity, underlying many important factors of production, including growth, feed efficiency, carcass quality, and food safety.
+Gastrointestinal integrity is a cornerstone of poultry health and productivity, underlying many important factors of production, including growth, feed efficiency, carcass quality, food safety, and animal welfare.
 Numerous avian pathogens can disrupt normal digestive processes and cause a variety of symptoms, impeding birds’ growth and causing economic losses.
 Historically, bacteria and parasites have been considered the primary causes of enteric problems in poultry, but in recent decades more attention has been paid to the role of viruses as well.
 Today’s poultry producers are looking for effective solutions to control important enteric diseases while adhering to evolving regulations and consumer demands.

 The Impact of Diseases on Enteric Health

 Enteric disorders in poultry can be a challenge to identify and treat, since multiple pathogens are often involved and many diseases present with similar clinical signs, including stunted or abnormal growth, poor feed conversion, increased water intake, diarrhea, and enteritis (inflammation of the intestinal tract).
 Mortality rates vary widely.
 Sub-clinical disease is common and may still adversely affect production parameters.
 In addition, some microorganisms, like Salmonella or Campylobacter, are non-pathogenic in poultry, but can cause severe illness in humans from food consumption.
 Since most pathogens are transmitted through feces and oral ingestion, hygiene and sanitation are of utmost importance in disease control.